ibm-cloud-docs/containers/cs_dedicated.md

         - **Virtual - Dedicated**: Your worker nodes are hosted on infrastructure that is devoted to your account.
 Your physical resources are completely isolated.

         - **Bare Metal**: Billed monthly, bare metal servers are provisioned manually by IBM Cloud infrastructure (SoftLayer) after you order, and can take more than one business day to complete.
 Bare metal is best suited for high-performance applications that need more resources and host control.
-For select machine types, you can also choose to enable [Trusted Compute](/docs/containers?topic=containers-security#trusted_compute) to verify your worker nodes against tampering.
-If you don't enable trust during cluster creation but want to later, you can use the `ibmcloud ks feature-enable` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_cluster_feature_enable).
-After you enable trust, you cannot disable it later.

         Be sure that you want to provision a bare metal machine.
 Because it is billed monthly, if you cancel it immediately after an order by mistake, you are still charged the full month.
         {:tip}